Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies

 \paragraph{Meta-Learning} Meta-learning seeks to extract transferable knowledge from a task distribution so that a learner can adapt efficiently to new tasks \citep{thrun1998learning,hospedales2021meta}.
 In the context of LLMs, in-context learning \citep{dong2024surveyincontextlearning} has been viewed as black-box meta-learning, where adaptation arises through context conditioning rather than weight updates \citep{brown2020languagemodelsfewshotlearners,dherin2025learningtrainingimplicitdynamics}.
 Earlier work such as STaR \citep{zelikman2022star} and SCoRe \citep{kumartraining} explicitly optimizes self-improvement through self-generated rationales or RL-based self-correction, but does not learn cross-episode adaptation policies for sequential environments.
 Several concurrent works explicitly train self-improvement capabilities via RL: LAMER~\citep{jiang2026metarlinducesexplorationlanguage} meta-trains exploration strategies, MR-Search~\citep{xiao2026metareinforcementlearningselfreflectionagentic} learns cross-episode self-reflection, and LSE~\citep{chen2026learningselfevolve} trains a prompt-editing policy with a single-step objective.
 All three require fine-tuning model weights via policy gradients.
-In contrast, our framework operates entirely in prompt space through gradient-free search, yielding a portable text artifact that transfers across backbones without retraining.
+In contrast, our framework operates entirely in prompt space through gradient-free search, yielding an interpretable text artifact.